The Colors of the Night: Mastering the Nocturne

 All of the truly accomplished painters whose work we admire have these skills well in hand but it may have taken them years to master them.
 What an opportunity, then, is the nocturne!
 Like anything, it takes some trial and error to figure out the palette colors and the technical approach to night painting, so we decided to give you a "leg-up" by introducing our nocturne palette colors.
 We are illustrating here a larger set of palette colors than one might normally need, to try and cover a variety of different lighting situations —especially city street lighting which can vary these days from yellow to bluish in cast, depending on the type of lamp.
 Transparent Yellow Green, Cadmium Yellow Medium and Ultramarine Blue are optional colors.

 A few nights ago we taught the first of three plein air nocturne tutorials to some students who had never painted at night before.
 We chose an urban site for its accessability, subject matter and wide variety of lighting.
 It is important also to consider security when selecting a site to paint at night—especially one near two bars, like ours was.
-There is more security in painting with a group, and if we are wearing our Night Light hats, then we have another security advantage since our lights tend to blind anyone we look at!
+There is more security in painting with a group, and if we are wearing our night light LED hats, then we have another security advantage since our lights tend to blind anyone we look at!
 That being said, we have never experienced any problems in the years we have painted at night.
-In fact, the people who tend to be attracted to our activity are always simply curious about the painting process.
+In fact, the people who tend to be attracted to our activity are usually simply curious about the painting process.

 photo of a nocturne subjectMy Nocturne Subject